 For a web site that at least used to have pictures, see www.cinematreasures.org/theater/930

 Lost Twin Cities III has a segment on the Cooper that has many great photos of the building as well as video of its demolition.
 See their web site for a gallery of photos, some from Keeper-of-the-Flame Mike Varani.

 OTHER COOPER CINERAMA THEATERS

 There were two other nearly identical theaters built around the same time, all by the the nonprofit Cooper Foundation of Lincoln, Nebraska, a charitable and educational organization established in 1934 by Joseph H. Cooper, a long-time theater owner and former partner of Paramount Pictures.
 The Foundation supports nonprofit organization organizations in Lincoln and Lancaster County, Nebraska.
-The foundation once owned and operated fifteen theatres in Colorado, Nebraska, Oklahoma, and Missouri.
+The foundation once owned and operated 15 theaters in Colorado, Nebraska, Oklahoma, and Missouri.
 It sold off its theater interests in 1975.

 The theaters were designed by architect Richard L. Crowther of Denver.
 The original blueprints for the theaters are in the Denver Public Library Special Collections Department.

 The first Cooper Theater was located at 860 S. Colorado Blvd. in Denver.
 It opened on March 9, 1961.
 It featured a 146-degree louvered screen (measuring a massive 105 feet by 35 feet), 814 seats, courtesy lounges on the sides of the theater for relaxation during intermission (including smoking facilities), and a ceiling which routed air and heating through small vent slots in order to inhibit noise from the building’s ventilation equipment.
 It was demolished in 1994 to make way for a Barnes & Noble Bookstore.